zognin/tp/docs/UserGuide.md

 * <code>p/PHONE_NUMBER</code> is the client's phone number.

-* <code>d/DATE</code> and <code>s/START_TIME</code> represents the booking date and time.
+* <code>d/DATE</code> and <code>s/START_TIME</code> represents the order date and time.
 They must follow the format specified [above](#features).

 * Please refer to the examples below.

 </div>

 **Examples:**
-* `done booking p/91231232 d/11-09-2021 s/1930` Marks booking on 11 September 2021, which starts at 1930hrs, made by client with phone number 91231232 as done
+* `done order p/91231232 d/11-09-2021 s/1930` Marks order on 11 September 2021, which starts at 1930hrs, made by client with phone number 91231232 as done

 ### Viewing help : `help`